 Self – organization – This principle focuses on today’s workers, who deliver significantly greater value when self-organized and this results in better team buy-in and shared ownership; and an innovative and creative environment that is more conducive for growth.

-\\Quote from our e-book “Why Scrum Doesn’t Work”- PREMIERE SOON!
+\Quote from our e-book “Why Scrum Doesn’t Work”- DOWNLOAD NOW!

 Describing this methodology in one sentence goes like this: